tern-tools/tern/README.md

 *WARNING:* privileged Docker containers are not secure.
 DO NOT run this container in production unless you have secured the node (VM or bare metal machine) that the docker daemon is running on.

 ## Getting Started with Vagrant<a name="getting-started-with-vagrant">
 Vagrant is a tool to setup an isolated virtual software development environment.
-If you are using Windows or Mac OSs, this is a good way to get started.
+If you are using Windows or Mac OSes, this is the best way to get started as Tern does not run natively in a Mac OS or Windows environment at this time.

 ### Install
 Follow the instructions on the [VirtualBox](https://www.virtualbox.org/wiki/Downloads) website to download VirtualBox on your OS.